exercism/website-copy/pages/roadmap.md

 - **Add ability to change which solutions are published:** Currently, you cannot change which solutions are published.
 We will enable this. [#4163](https://github.com/exercism/exercism/issues/4163)

+- **Enable commenting on community solutions:** We are going to let people decide whether want comments enable on a per solution basis.

 - **Mentoring UI Improvements:**
   - Exposing the communal mentoring notes from GitHub to be visible directly within the UI.
   - Adding personalised mentor notes per exercise, viewable and editable within the UI. [#4083](https://github.com/exercism/exercism/issues/4083)